-CEA is part of a progressive engagement approach in King County.
+CE is part of a progressive engagement approach in King County.
 This process includes screening for prevention, diversion, and completing components of the assessment process as needed for each household.
-Coordinated entry supports households to successfully end a housing crisis with the appropriate interventions which may include being prioritized for a referral to subsidized housing when one becomes available.
+Coordinated entry supports households to successfully end a housing crisis with the appropriate interventions which may include being prioritized for a referral to housing resources when one becomes available.
 The system prioritizes household choice and provides continual opportunity during the process for a household experiencing homelessness to engage in diversion resources.
-For example, if an eligible household can be referred to diversion resources for crisis resolution, then they will be referred to such a resource, rather than a housing intervention.
-Also, if a household denies a housing referral, they will again be offered the opportunity to receive diversion resources, rather than wait for another housing referral.
 A household will only receive a referral to a program or resource that they have agreed to accept.